Interesting take by the folks at nystudio107: instead of installing things such as

 Instead of installing all of the tools & packages you’re used to using, we use Docker images that someone else has created that contain these tools & packages.

 In order to seamlessly provide access to various tools run via Docker, we’re going to use shell aliases.

-For example, to have
+For example, to have various

-node available, set up this alias:
+node versions available, set up these aliases:

 With that set up, you can run